matteolutz/demex/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
 See [LICENSE](LICENSE) for more informations.

+## Acknowledgements

+This project incorporates code from:

+- [zeevonk](https://github.com/BaukeWestendorp/zeevonk) — Copyright (C) 2025 Bauke Westendorp
+  Licensed under the GNU General Public License v3.0

 ---